What do you need to know about the capital stack

-The financial concept referred to as the “capital stack” describes the different layers of finance used to purchase an asset.
-The capital stack can usually be divided into two main categories: equity (implies ownership by means of shares in a company owning the asset) and debt (lending under a loan agreementor bond secured against the asset or the company).
+The financial concept referred to as the "capital stack" describes the different layers of finance used to purchase an asset.
+The capital stack can usually be divided into two main categories:

 The capital stack is usually made up of several layers consisting of either debt or equity.
 Senior and mezzanine debt makes up the base of the capital stack, and equity financing making up the rest.